 About the Author

-Steve Acuna, Director of Segment Marketing, specializes in go-to-market strategy and has been instrumental in developing Harte Hanks’ Game Board approach to market segmentation.
+Steve Acuna, VP of Segment Marketing, specializes in go-to-market strategy and has been instrumental in developing Harte Hanks’ Game Board approach to market segmentation.
 He and his team are responsible for determining Harte Hanks target segments and developing and executing on strategic plans to reach these segments.
 Prior to Harte Hanks, Steve has been integral to developing market strategy at CenturyLink and Cypress Communications.More Content by Steve Acuna